-I have not made this classic Italian and vegetarian dish in quit some time, as the words rolled off my lips, I knew a certain someone would be more then happy as he loves this dish.
+I have not made this classic Italian and vegetarian dish in quite some time, as the words rolled off my lips, I knew a certain someone would be more than happy as he loves this dish.
 Lucky for me and for you, this recipe is pretty simple and you can have it on the table, within a couple hours, with a little planning beforehand.
 Timing is everything with this recipe.
 If you follow the order I have written, it will be a snap and the steps just kind of flow.
 And, yes, I did have dinner on the table by 730pm, the same night; and, it was wonderful!

-1 recipe of basic tomato sauce
+1 recipe of your favorite basic tomato sauce

 1 medium eggplant, cut into circles, about 1/8″ – 1/4″

 2 cups flour